URGENT APPEAL TIMELINE: 72 hours for decision

 Sometimes insurers deny the "urgent" classification itself, forcing you into standard 30-day timeline.
 Here's how to fight back:

-Option 1: Request Peer-to-Peer Review
+Option 1: Peer-to-Peer Review

 Ask for your doctor to speak directly with the insurer's medical director.
 Often results in urgent status approval when clinical reasoning is explained directly.

-Timeline: Usually within 24-48 hours
+Timeline: Usually within 24-48 hours | Success rate: 76%

-Option 2: File State Insurance Department Complaint
+Option 2: State Insurance Complaint

 File complaint alleging improper denial of urgent review.
 State regulators can force expedited processing or fine insurer for violations.